Carbide Base Audio Isolation Feet

 Vibrations induced from loudspeakers can turn the surfaces of a room into unwanted delayed sound radiating sources.
 Vibrations can also induce noise in the output of sensitive electronics such as turntables.

-The patent pending design of our Carbide Base audio isolation feet control and isolate these vibrations in all directions when placed under your audio electronics and loudspeakers.
+The patent pending design of our Carbide Base and Carbide Base Micro audio isolation feet control and isolate these vibrations in all six degrees of freedom when placed under your audio electronics and loudspeakers.

 Multi-Axis Audio Isolation Feet